OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 order of the program.
 The subset may be empty.

-When all spawns since the initialization of the variable have been synced, the variable has the serially correct value.
+When all spawns since the initialization of the variable have been synced, the variable has the same value as in serial code.

 #### Handles

-Taking the address of a reducer gives a pointer to the current view.
+Taking the address of a reducer gives a pointer to the current view which is not valid outside of the current strand.
 To pass a reducer by reference to reducer-aware code, use the function `__builtin_addressof`.

 ```cilkc
     extern void f_reducer(double reducer(zero, add) *);